Antennas, Antenna Cables, Wireless Products: Technical Articles

 3. Inner shield

-- All copper braiding
+- All three use copper braiding for shielding strength and flexibility.

 4. Outer shield